jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

-# JPER SWORDv2 Deposit Endpoint
+# PubRouter SWORDv2 Deposit Endpoint

-This application provides a thin interface between the JPER notification API and a publisher's SWORDv2 deposit client, allowing the publisher to interact with JPER via SWORDv2 rather than its native API.
+PubRouter provides a SWORD2 interface that enables publishers to deposit article metadata and content into PubRouter using a SWORD client (as an alternative to the PubRouter REST API or FTP).

-This document tells you all you need to know to get connected to JPER via this approach.
+This page tells you all you need to know to get connected to PubRouter using this approach.

-The API is built on the SWORDv2 specification, which you can [read about here](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html)
+The inteface is built on the SWORDv2 specification, which you can [read about here](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html)

-The service can currently be reached at:
+The PubRouter SWORD2 service endpoint is:

     https://pubrouter.jisc.ac.uk/sword

-## Getting Started: retrieving the service document
+## Getting Started: retrieving the Service Document

 The Service Document tells you all you need to know about the SWORDv2 endpoint that you're going to be interacting with.